esphome/esphome-docs/cookbook/lvgl.rst

 .. note::

     Keep in mind that ``on_value`` is triggered *continuously* by the slider while it's being dragged.
-This can affect performance and have negative effects on the actions to be performed.
+This generally has a negative effect on performance.
 For example, you shouldn't use this trigger to set the target temperature of a heat pump via Modbus, or set the position of motorized covers, because it will likely cause malfunctions.
-In such cases use a universal widget trigger like ``on_release``, to get the ``x`` variable once after the interaction has completed.
+To mitigate this, consider using a universal widget trigger like ``on_release`` to get the ``x`` variable once after the interaction has completed.

 .. _lvgl-cook-gauge: